 This article explains how you can define recruiting roles to involve individual employees in the recruiting process.
 Recruiting roles allow you to group employees to allow them access to specific areas of the recruiting section only.
 You can also set up notifications for each role.

 If employees need access to the entire recruiting section, go to the employee management section.
-Click on Settings > Employee roles > Access rights > Recruiting and assign them viewing or editing rights.
+Click on Settings > ORGANIZATION AND PEOPLE > Employee roles > Access rights > Recruiting and assign them viewing or editing rights.

 Creating Recruiting Roles

-Go to Settings > Recruiting > Roles and define any number of recruiting roles by clicking on the Add new recruiting role input box.
+Go to Settings > RECRUITING > Recruiting > Roles and define any number of recruiting roles by clicking on the Add new recruiting role input box.

 First, go to Notifications for to define the events that employees assigned a particular role will receive email notifications for:

-- New application: New applications received for assigned job openings.
+- New application: New applications received for assigned positions.

 - New message: New messages received for assigned candidates.